Introduction

 Wash Properly to Reduce Odor

-When doing laundry with polyester clothes, warm water is the best choice while fabric softeners should be avoided at all costs.
-These can clog the fibers which reduces their wicking ability and moisture removal efficiency.
-Moreover, adding vinegar can help removing difficult smells.
+When doing laundry with polyester clothes, warm water is the best choice, while fabric softeners should be avoided at all costs.
+These can clog the fibres, which reduces their wicking ability and moisture removal efficiency.
+Moreover, adding vinegar can help remove difficult smells.

 Common Myths About Polyester and Sweating